OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/erc20_onboarding.md

 On one hand, it is very important to replicate all the information and functionality that was provided by the legacy token.
-In this case, we are inheriting from the `ERC20` and `ERC20Detailed` contracts provided by the OpenZeppelin Contracts EVM package to replicate all the functionality of an ERC20 token.
+In this case, we are inheriting from the `ERC20` and `ERC20Detailed` contracts provided by the OpenZeppelin Contracts Ethereum package to replicate all the functionality of an ERC20 token.

 On the other hand, we are defining an `initialize` method that receives an `ERC20Migrator` instance that will take care of all the migration functionality we will need.
 To work with `ERC20Migrator`, your upgradeable token has to be